WSDOT-GIS/GeoPortal/README.md

 ## Configuration ##

 ### `web.config` ###
 The `web.config` file contains server-side settings.
-Each Visual Studio project configuration will have its own <a href="http://go.microsoft.com/fwlink/?LinkId=125889">web.config transformation file</a>.
+Each Visual Studio project configuration will have its own [web.config transformation file].
 The following settings are contained in the `/configuration/appSettings` section of the `web.config` file.
 #### wsdotTrafficApiAccessCode
-This setting is used for accessing the [WSDOT Trafic API](http://www.wsdot.wa.gov/Traffic/api/) to get traffic cameras, etc.  (Not currently used.)
+This setting is used for accessing the [WSDOT Trafic API] to get traffic cameras, etc.  (Not currently used.)
 #### mapIconBaseMap ####
 Specifies the base map that is used when exporting a map image via `MapIcon.ashx`.
 #### mapIconDefaultExtent ####